apache/arrow/docs/source/format/Intro.rst

 =============================

 **Physical layout**
-A specification for how to arrange values of an array in memory.
+A specification for how to represent values of an array in memory.

 **Buffer**
 A contiguous region of memory with a given length.
 Buffers are used to store data for arrays.